-The weaning process is looming, you have that excited but anxious feeling, and the huge quantity of information out there is overwhelming.
+The process of starting solids with your baby is looming, you have that excited but anxious feeling, and the huge quantity of information out there is overwhelming.
 Panic not!

-Here’s a few simple weaning journey markers or milestones for you.
+Here’s a few simple journey markers or milestones for starting solids for you.
 Alongside a warm fuzzy reminder that all babies are different.
 And establishing a positive relationship between your baby and food is a marathon not a sprint.
 At doddl, as fellow parents, we have all been through it.
-It is genuinely why we designed cutlery specifically for babies and young children, to make the whole mealtime experience easier and more enjoyable for everyone.
+It is genuinely why we designed utensils specifically for babies and young children, to make the whole mealtime experience easier and more enjoyable for everyone.
 So here goes:

 Milestone 1.
 My baby is ready to go (whoop!).

-General advice is that most babies are ready to be weaned at six months.
+General advice is that most babies are ready to start solids at six months.
 They are able to sit independently, hold up their head and have shown an interest in food.
-In all the anticipation, our simple advice is to remember weaning is just the very start of your baby’s lifelong relationship with food.
+In all the anticipation, our simple advice is to remember starting solids is just the very start of your baby’s lifelong relationship with food.
 The first weeks and months are about having positive experiences.
 Ignore the proud well-meaning social posts of friends kicking this off at the same time.
 Go at your baby’s pace.

 Milestone 2.
-Making the ‘how to wean’ choice.
+Making the ‘how to start solids’ choice.

 Milestone 4.
 OMG my baby put food in their mouth!